2022 Ohio elections

 The 2022 Ohio general elections took place on November 8, 2022, throughout the US state of Ohio.

 Federal

 Senate

-Incumbent Republican Senator Rob Portman announced he was retiring.
+Incumbent Republican senator Rob Portman announced he was retiring.

 Republican and Democratic primaries were held on May 3, 2022.
 U.S. Senate 2022 candidates elected during the primary were Congressman Tim Ryan (D) and J.D.
 Vance (R).
-In the general election, Republican J.D.
-Vance won the open seat defeating Democratic U.S. Representative Tim Ryan.
+In the general election, Republican JD Vance won the open seat, defeating Democratic U.S. Representative Tim Ryan by 6.12%.
+Vance won 53% of the votes compared to Ryan's 47%.

 House of Representatives

 All of Ohio's 15 seats in the United States House of Representatives were up for election in 2022.

-Governor and Lieutenant Governor
+Governor and lieutenant governor

-Incumbent Republican Governor Mike DeWine and Lieutenant Governor Jon Husted were reelected to a second term defeating Democratic Governor candidate Nan Whaley and Lieutenant Governor candidate Cheryl Stephens.
+Incumbent Republican governor Mike DeWine and lieutenant governor Jon Husted were re-elected to a second term, defeating Democratic governor candidate Nan Whaley and lieutenant governor candidate Cheryl Stephens.

-Attorney General
+Attorney general

-Incumbent Republican Attorney General Dave Yost was re-elected to a second term defeating Democrat Ohio Representative Jeff Crossman.
+Incumbent Republican attorney general Dave Yost was re-elected to a second term defeating Democratic state Representative Jeff Crossman.